wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--port`: Set the HTTP port number e.g. `--port 9999`.
 Use `--port 0` to dynamically determine a port.

+`--disable-http`: Disable the HTTP listener, option available only if HTTPS is enabled.

 `--https-port`: If specified, enables HTTPS on the supplied port.
 Note: When you specify this parameter, WireMock will still, additionally, bind to an HTTP port (8080 by default).
 So when running multiple WireMock servers you will also need to specify the `--port` parameter in order to avoid conflicts.